-Reserves Policy
+Reserves policy

 The Group recognises that its major sources of income are government funded and as such not explicitly guaranteed for a set period of years.
-To this end the Group has been diversifying its income streams so that there will be multiple funding sources - Education and Skills Funding Agency, Ministry of Justice, Apprenticeship Levy, Youth Justice Board, European Structural and Investment Funds, Welsh Assembly and commercial income.
+To this end the Group has been diversifying its income streams so that there will be multiple funding sources - Education and Skills Funding Agency, Ministry of Justice, Apprenticeship Levy, Youth Justice Board, European Structural and Investment Funds, Welsh Assembly, devolved mayoral authorities and commercial income.
 Where possible, the Group will continue to develop medium to long term income streams as part of its strategic plans.

-In the past few years, over £10m of operating expenditure has been invested in the re shaping of the business, in response to previous government funding cuts.
+In the past few years, the Group has invested in the reshaping of the business, in response to government funding cuts and allocation changes.
 This has been achieved without reducing reserves or the need to secure additional finance arrangements with ESFA/Banks.

-The Group (excluding minority interest share in Novus Cambria) has £59.7m (2017: £49.0m) of unrestricted reserves as at 31 July 2018, which the Group feels is adequate to implement any further reshaping required due to reductions in any of the funding sources above.
+The Group (excluding minority interest share in Novus Cambria) has £55.6m (2018: £59.7m) of unrestricted reserves as at 31 July 2019, which the Group feels is adequate to implement any further reshaping required, should there be any further government funding cuts or allocation changes.